Sarapuce/smnp_cracker/README.md

 # SNMP cracker

-This tool is inspired from the work of 0x0ff : https://www.0x0ff.info/2013/snmpv3-authentification/ where he teaches us why intercepted packet of SNMP are vulnerable to brutfirce attacks.
+This tool is inspired from the work of 0x0ff : https://www.0x0ff.info/2013/snmpv3-authentification/ where he teaches us why intercepted packet of SNMP are vulnerable to brutforce attacks.
 This is exactly what this tool do.

 ## Usage :